Behind the Wish - Jess

 When she was officially a dragon trainer, the dragon arrived.
 This was the moment that melted my heart, seeing Milla’s face when she first got a glimpse of the dragon.
 Milla then had some time with the dragon, which I don’t think she wanted to end.
 To be honest, I didn’t either.
 The execution of this wish was just mind-blowing.

-There were also so many extra touches to this wish, the family stayed in the castle, and most importantly, Milla’s best friend and brother were included in the wish, and got to complete the tasks with Milla.
 Every detail is so important to get right, so we can make the wish as magical as possible.
 It’s safe to say that I went home with a full heart.
 Knowing how happy we had made Milla and her family, still has me filled with emotion when I think about it today.
 It just showed Make-A-Wish can make the impossible possible.

 The wider community is so important - without donations, we can’t make it all happen.
 The children choose their wish, and the Make-A-Wish staff and volunteers make it happen, but the people who donate make it possible.